 |A list of all my entries from my travel blog from the Philippines|

 How much is a daily budget in the Philippines?

 This is tough.
 The Philippines is not that cheap, anymore and to travel around can be expensive.
 Tours and the like are expensive.
 Flights, and ferries while not expensive by international standards though flight delays can be long.

 The real bonus in the Philippines is food, it's very cheap if you like junk food.
 70 pesos buys you a meal.
 150 for a traveler's appetite.
 After that, the costs go up, but it's still cheap.
-It's very hard to give a daily costing due to travel and tours, $30 is a safe low end bet not including a ferry or flight.
-Living in one place with no travel can be as low as $8- per day.
+It's very hard to give a daily costing due to travel and tours, $50 is a safe low end bet not including a ferry or flight.
+Living in one place with no travel can be as low as $15- per day.